sneakysneak/docs/pages/connector-authentication/adobe-campaign.md

 ## Partner Setup

-To authenticate the Administrate connector, you will need the following pieces of information:
+To authenticate the Adobe Campaign connector, you will need the following pieces of information:

 * Client ID
 * Client Secret